 Finally, at the end of the trail, and aptly named, is The End of the Trail Native American Museum, one of the largest privately-owned world-class museums for Indian artifacts.

 The museum is organized into six rooms.
 On display are many of the animals used by the tribes for food and raw materials for crafts, clothing, and shelter.
 There are baby carriers, weapons, tools, pipes, pottery, jewelry, instruments, dolls, photos, and much more.

 Again, there is not just one room but several that represent tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
 You will learn much about the lives of Native Americans from the exhibits’ informative labels and placards.

 The Museum is connected to a gift shop that surpasses the trend of souvenir homogeny.
 Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items on exhibit here over 40 years.
-It provides a great opportunity to take home a piece of your visit to this enchanted forest.
+It provides an excellent opportunity to take home a piece of your visit to this enchanted forest.

 If you work an appetite while exploring, there is the Forest Cafe for enjoyable dining.
 Also nearby is the Motel Trees for lodging.
 These are both directly across Highway 101 from the gift shop and interpretive trail area.
 Trees of Mystery is 320 miles north of San Francisco and 36 miles south of Oregon in Klamath, California, between Orick and Crescent City along Highway 101.